yojoots/libbitcoin-system-wiki/Skynet-Friend-or-Foe.md

 #### Web (sky) API
 > We have plans to extend the network over time to be an open platform for application developers to build on.

+Details are thin...

 #### Payment Processor
 > When we make available advanced features, capabilities, and services intended for business use, we plan on monetizing those.

+Details are thin...

 #### Mining Relay
 > Bitcoin mining is more delay sensitive and access to lower delay signals optimized for mining is one of the future services we plan to charge for.

+The intent of this service is clear...